 A legal representative in Guatemala can be any person of legal age, according to local legislation.
 The law does not discriminate between Guatemalan citizens or foreign nationals acting as the legal representative of an organization.

-What are the obligations of the legal representative?
+What are the obligations of the legal representative in Guatemala?

 Guatemala’s Commercial Code regulates the obligations of legal representatives.
 It states that a legal representative in Guatemala is responsible for any damages caused to the company, its shareholders, or creditors.
 When you have more than one legal representative or administrator, the responsibility will be joint.

 Foreign company branches are an existing legal entity in Guatemala.
-When implementing commercial activities, you must register a legal representative before engaging in local commercial activities.
+When implementing commercial activities, you must register a legal representative in Guatemala before engaging in local commercial activities.

 How to choose your legal representative?